 It's made massive waves when it hit cinemas (a breakout hit if you will) and it's now available on DVD.
 If you haven't seen SUPERBAD yet, you're missing a whole lot.
 If you have seen it, I'm sure one thing you'll take away, if its the only thing you do, is "Mr Pinnochio Suit" himself, Fogell aka McLovin.
 Newcomer Christopher Mintz-Plasse nailed the character to the "T", with every "i" being dotted along the way as well.
 Apparently the now famous ID of said character floated around in pre-buzz format.
 Initially it was just Fogell.
 Interesting...wonder when the McLovin started?

-Christopher Mintz-Plasse again, this time in another guise, expect to be amazed.
+Sidebar: If you're looking to see Christopher Mintz-Plasse again, this time in another guise, expect to be amazed.
 He's set to play a character called Red Mist in a movie adaptation of the violent comic book called Kick-Ass.
 Below is a still of one of the scenes.
 Red Mist is the character not looking at the camera.
 For more news on this and other interesting movie & TV developments, including GI Joe (I can't wait to see this one) news, check this link:

 Morning Spoilers